mpa139/allanlab/_pages/slcn_references.md

 ## References
 This dataset and benchmark are based on the following references:
 * Fawaz, A. et al. (2021).
-Benchmarking Geometric Deep Learning for Cortical Segmentation and Neurodevelopmental Phenotype Prediction. bioRxiv.
+Benchmarking Geometric Deep Learning for Cortical Segmentation and Neurodevelopmental Phenotype Prediction, bioRxiv.
 * Dahan, S. et al. (2022).
-Surface Vision Transformers: Attention-Based Modelling applied to Cortical Analysis.
-MIDL
+Surface Vision Transformers: Attention-Based Modelling applied to Cortical Analysis, MIDL 2022.
+* Williams, LZJ et al. (2023).
+Structural and functional asymmetry of the neonatal cerebral cortex, Nature Human Behaviour.

 The following reference the background and motivation for this challenge:
 * Glasser, M. F. et al. (2016).
 A multi-modal parcellation of human cerebral cortex.
 Nature, 536(7615), 171-178.